Rose Dugdale: Later life

-After her release from prison, Dugdale was active in the campaign in support of protesting Irish republican prisoners during the 1981 Irish hunger strike.
-She is a veteran activist in the political party Sinn Féin.
+After her release from prison, Dugdale was active in the public campaign started in support of protesting Irish republican prisoners during the 1981 Irish hunger strike.
+She was also a veteran activist in the political party Sinn Féin, which had links to the IRA.

+To avoid further police attention, Dugdale turned her focus to manufacturing equipment for IRA attacks.
+From the mid-1980s to the early 2000s (when the IRA formally renounced violence), she and her colleague Jim Monaghan developed a variety of home-made weapons and bombs that could be cheaply fashioned from materials obtained from consumer shops or smuggled in through imports.
+One was called the "biscuit launcher", which was used several times by the IRA: using readily available parts, it fired armour-piercing missiles packed with semtex explosive, using packets of digestive biscuits to absorb the recoil.
+Dugdale and Monaghan also developed a new type of explosive used successfully to attack the fortified British Army Glenanne barracks in May 1991, and in a large bomb that destroyed the Baltic Exchange in the City of London in 1992.

 In 2007, she spoke out in support of the Shell to Sea campaign against the proposed construction of a high-pressure raw gas pipeline through Rossport by Shell, saying the Shell contract was invalid and needed "to be renegotiated on behalf of the people of Ireland".
-She is also a director at Dublin Community Television.
+Later in life, Dugdale became a managing director at Dublin Community Television and kept the job until her retirement.

 In 2011, she was the honouree at the annual Dublin Volunteers event, which each year acknowledges a person for their contribution to Irish republicanism.
 In an interview with the republican newspaper An Phoblacht before the event, Dugdale said she believed "the revolutionary army that was the IRA had achieved its principal objective, which was to get your enemy to negotiate with you.
 They did that with amazing skill and ability, and I can't help but respect what was done in terms of the Good Friday Agreement."
 On her involvement in the IRA, she added: "I did what I wanted to do.
 I am proud to have been part of the Republican Movement, and I hope that I have played my very small part in the success of the armed struggle."

-In 2012, she was the subject of a TG4 documentary entitled Mná an IRA (Women of the IRA).